40net-cloud/fortinet-azure-solutions/FortiGate/AvailabilityZones/Active-Active-ELB-ILB-AZ/README.md

 ## Design

-VMs running in Azure in Availability Zones have a better SLA provided by the platform.
-Each individual VM in this setup as a 99.99% uptime SLA compared to 99.95% for the VMs running in a Availability Set.
-A cluster of FortiGates will have a cross region/paralle; SLA of 99,999999%.
+VMs running in Microsoft Azure using Availability Zones have a better SLA provided by the platform.
+Each individual VM in this setup has a 99.99% uptime SLA compared to 99.95% for the VMs running in a Availability Set.
+SLA documentation from Microsoft can be found [here](https://azure.microsoft.com/en-us/support/legal/sla/virtual-machines/v1_9/)

+A cluster of FortiGate VMs will have a cross region/parallel SLA of 99,999999%.
 More information about the uptime of the Azure datacenter can be found on [this blog post](https://kvaes.wordpress.com/2020/02/16/is-azure-a-tier-3-datacenter-and-what-about-service-levels-in-a-broader-sense/).
 FortiGate A will be deployed in Zone 1.
 FortiGate B will deployed in Zone 2.
 The template can off course be changed to use other zones.

 ![active/active design](images/fgt-aa.png)